First Class Functions

 Summary

-In this lesson, we introduced the concept of first-class functions, and one of the ways that C++ allows us to implement this design.
+In this lesson, we introduced the concept of first-class functions, and one of the ways in which C++ allows us to implement this design.
 The key things we learned include:

 • First-class functions allow functions to be stored as variables, passed as arguments, and returned from other functions.